aayushmailarpwar/Calculator---StackBased/README.md

 3)The program must loop until the user types QUIT—notice the all caps.
 4)All output should go to STDOUT.

-Solution - See Attached jpg files
+Solution - See Working and Use Files